Streaming Service

 What is your approach to guidance?

-The quarterly guidance we provide is our actual internal forecast at the time we report and we strive for accuracy, not conservatism, in our forecast as under-estimating revenue growth would result in under-investing in content, marketing and other aspects of our business.
-This means in some quarters we will be high, and other quarters low, relative to our guidance.
+The guidance we provide is our actual internal forecast at the time we report and we strive for accuracy, not conservatism, in our forecast as under-estimating revenue growth would result in under-investing in content, marketing and other aspects of our business.
+This means in some quarters our results will be higher, and other quarters lower, relative to our guidance.

 back to top